Muckleshoot: Government and politics

+Tribal Council

-The Muckleshoot Tribe is beholden to their constitution, which was approved on May 13, 1936 and was ratified later that year, on October 21, 1936.
+The Muckleshoot Tribe is governed under their constitution, which was approved on May 13, 1936 and was ratified later that year, on October 21, 1936.
 The primary governing body is the Muckleshoot Tribal Council, a nine-member elected body.
 The Tribal Council is subject to the General Council, which is composed of all citizens of the Muckleshoot Tribe.

 The Muckleshoot Tribe is a member of an intertribal court system, which was formed in 1978.

-Police
+Law enforcement

-The reservation falls under Public Law 280 jurisdiction, with police services supplied by both King County and Auburn.
-The Muckleshoot Indian Tribe contracts with the King County Sheriff's Office for police services.
-As an unincorporated jurisdiction, the Tribe already receives base-level police services from the King County Sheriff's Office.
-Deputies assigned to the Muckleshoot reservation include six patrol officers, one school resource officer, a storefront deputy, a Muckleshoot Housing Authority deputy and one police chief assigned full-time to the reservation.
-In 2023, the Muckleshoot Tribe received a grant to fund the country's first Missing and Murdered Indigenous Women and Persons cold case detective position.
+The Muckleshoot Reservation falls under Public Law 280 jurisdiction, with police services supplied by King County and Auburn.
+The Muckleshoot Indian Tribe and the King County Sheriff's Office have provided tribal police services since 2000.
+The Muckleshoot Police Department includes a police chief, a storefront deputy, a school resource officer, a Muckleshoot Housing Authority deputy, and patrol deputies assigned to a Community Response Team.

+In 2023, the King County Sheriff's Office and the Muckleshoot Indian Tribe Police Department established a Missing and Murdered Indigenous Women and Persons cold-case detective position with support from a U.S. Department of Justice grant.

-Muckleshoot Reservation
+Reservation and land base

 Most Muckleshoot citizens live on or near the 15.871 km2 Muckleshoot Reservation.
 The reservation is located between the White and Green rivers on Muckleshoot Prairie, southeast of Auburn, Washington.
 The reservation is situated in parts of King and Pierce counties.
 Approximately 1,201 acres of the land on the reservation was in trust in 1975.